 Sunday - Opening Campfire

 The Opening Campfire signals the official start of a session!
 Games and songs around the roaring fire get us all in the camp spirit and ready to launch into the week!
 On this night, campers start or continue their bead collection.
 Beads are a tradition at Cub Creek that signify our time spent at camp, our knowledge gained, and our goals achieved.
-Every campers receives their yearly camp bead on this night.
-We reconigize campers joining us for the first year, those who maybe are coming for their 10th, and all our friends inbetween.
+Every camper receives their yearly camp bead on this night.
+We recognize campers joining us for the first year, and those coming for their 10th year and more, and all our friends in between.

 Monday - Circle of Life